 Frequently Asked Questions

-Feed Her Future is about uncovering the social and gender norms that are affecting women’s access to nutrition.
-“Feeding” women and girls properly involves more than food.
-This is the foundation of our gender transformative nutrition programming.
-Our programs involve working with women, men, girls and boys, healthcare providers and community volunteers to engage future champions of our initiatives to create sustainable change.
+Feed Her Future is uncovering the social and gender norms that are affecting women’s access to nutrition.
+“Feeding” women and girls properly involves more than food – it is about the human right to food.
+This is the foundation of our women’s-rights-based nutrition programming.
+Our programs involve women, men, girls, boys, healthcare providers, community leaders and community volunteers to ensure normative and sustainable change.

 Women are primarily responsible for the care and nutrition of household members, but have very little control over income and possess limited authority to make decisions.
 Inequality between men and women is one of the key barriers to women exercising their right to food.
 That’s why CARE places particular focus on working alongside women and girls – they have the power to help families and communities!
 Our Feed Her Future campaign is focused on raising awareness and engaging with Canadians about the importance of giving women and girls access to proper nutrition, through the lens and learning of the Southern African Nutrition Initiative.